Market Cap: 24h Vol: BTC: BTC Dom:

 A client approaches an OTC desk with trade details, asset type, size, and preferred pricing range.

-2. Quotation & Negotiation
+2. Quotation and Negotiation

 The desk returns a quote, often valid for a short time window.